-Even without the restrictions on travel caused by the COVID-19 pandemic, including our elderly family members on vacation can be difficult.
+Even without the restrictions on travel caused by the COVID-19 pandemic, bringing our elderly family members on vacation can be difficult.
 These difficulties can range from concerns about whether our older relatives with delicate health can handle the stresses of a flight to worries about not having wheelchair access at the places we want to visit.
-However, these concerns don’t need to stop you from including senior citizens in plans for a staycation or a fun day out without going overseas, given the myriad of elderly-friendly attractions in Singapore!
+However, these concerns don’t need to stop you from bringing your loved ones for a fun day out without going overseas, given the myriad of elderly-friendly attractions in Singapore!

 1. ArtScience Museum